kamalalkhatib/Mutating-Table-Trigger-/README.md

 This project shows the mutating table
-Problem and the problem with compound trigger
+Problem and the problem with using compound trigger
-And I am describing one of those ways
+To solve this issue, And I am describing
-That is used to solve this problem
+How to use an API to solve this problem
-Without having problems with data consistency
+Without violating data integrity
-I used an API to avoid this problem